 Radio projects may involve single programs, limited series, or segments within an ongoing program.
 They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
 They may be intended for regional or national distribution.

 NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
 Proposed projects might include complementary components to a film, television, or radio project.
-These components should deepen the audience’s understanding of the subject: for example, websites, mobile applications, museum exhibitions, book/film discussion programs, or podcasts.
+These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, websites, mobile applications, museum exhibitions, or podcasts.

 Development grants enable media producers to collaborate with scholars to develop humanities content and to prepare programs for production.
 Grants should result in a script and should also yield a detailed plan for outreach and public engagement in collaboration with a partner organization or organizations.